In Support of Richard Stallman

 —Gerald Jay Sussman

-It seems it was not unusual for people to keep a mattress in their offices— to take a nap.
+It seems it was not unusual for people to keep a mattress in their offices—to take a nap.
+As someone comments, If you see ‘implications’ in something like that you are truly a deranged person.

 • Suicide #suicide

-A woman who signs “Betsy S.” accused Stallman of mentioning suicide 40 years ago (yes, forty) during a conversation with her.
-This person did not attempt to elucidate things and check the accuracy of her memories through dialogue with Stallman before launching her four-decades-late accusation.
+A woman who signs “Betsy S.” claimed that more than 40 years ago Stallman threatened to commit suicide if she didn't agree to start a romantic relationship with him.
+This person did not attempt to elucidate things and check the accuracy of her memories through dialogue with Stallman before launching her four-decades-late accusation which, again, happened at a time when some people were desperately trying to defame the initiator of the free software movement.

-We are also disconcerted by her cold-hearted words, “He was not a man of his word or he'd be long dead.”
+Last but not least, we are disconcerted by the woman's cold-hearted remark, “He was not a man of his word or he'd be long dead.”

 All the same, Stallman apologized.